jundalisay/sp/content/en/research/newton/daniel/part-1/chapter-07.md

 The words above, Sanctissimus Dominus noster Leo Papa Domino nostro Carolo Regi, relate to the message; and the words below, Beate Petre, dona vitam Leoni Papæ & victoriam Carolo regi dona, are a prayer that in this undertaking God would preserve the life of the Pope, and give victory to the King over the Romans.

-The three keys in the lap of Peter signify the keys of the three parts of his Patrimony:
+The 3 keys in the lap of Peter signify the keys of the three parts of his Patrimony:

 1. The key of Rome with its Duchy